CoMakery/swarmbot/doc/scratch.md

 - dco distribute

 Flow:

 - create DCO
   - (a new currency is created for the DCO)
      - query DCO metadata and pass to Colu
      - store returned assetId

-- create a bounty within dco
+- create a bounty within DCO
 - (user does good work)
-- bounty admin sends tokens to user (later community or smart contract)
+- DCO admin sends tokens to user (later community or smart contract)